ohjelmistotekniikka-hy/ohjelmistotekniikka-hy.github.io/material/en_week1.md

 If you are familiar with everything covered there, you do not need to do these tasks.
 **If you at all doubt your skills, do all of the tasks in each section!** You will not get points for this; however, you will be using these skills throughout the course.
 Thus, you need to be very familiar with how these basics work in order to succeed in the upcoming weeks.

-In case you are already familiar with the two section, **you must still do the following**:
+In case you are already familiar with the two sections, **you must still do the following**:
 1. Create a local Git repository for your practical work and weekly exercises.
 You can call it `software-development-project`, for example.
 2. Create a `README.md` file in your repository.
 Give it the title "Software development, practical work" and write a one-sentence description of your project (this can later change, of course).
 Format the document using Markdown, so that there is some **bolded** and _italic_ text.
 3. Create a subdirectory with the name `exercises` and add a file called `week1.md`.
 Write in this file that you are already familiar with the command line and version control.